-1. General Tasks
+1. General Tasks for HR Compliance

 Conduct an annual review of your company policies and procedures to ensure your employee handbook manual is compliant with existing and new laws.
 The employee handbook should include standards for conduct, policies for hiring and recruitment, attendance, break periods, compensation, benefits, performance reviews, holiday list, and procedures for discipline, termination, grievances, workplace safety, and workplace emergencies.

 - Create and store employee files and records in a locked and secure cabinet.

 - Have your employees review and update their personal information for tax documents, benefits cards, and other important matters.
 Have them specifically review: